 God Never Said That: That franchise has been a huge Internet rumor mill ever since the announcement of Batman v Superman and even moreso since its release and divisive reception, and Warner Bros. or crew members have sometimes (pretty scarcely, actually) step up to confirm/deny rumors (at least before 2022 when the new administration at Warner Bros.
 Discovery became more upfront).

 There was never an official statement naming the franchise the DCEU, since a magazine article made that up.
 The name caught on nonetheless.

 In 2018, a similar thing happened when various sites all ultimately based on one source claimed the name was now officially "Worlds of DC".
 There's no statement of that either, and this seems to have started when overzealous people misinterpreted a welcome message at Hall H of the 2018 San Diego Comic Con.
 That welcome message covered everything at Hall H based on DC Comics, including the likes of the new season of Young Justice (2010) and Titans, which are not set in the continuity of the theatrical live action films.

 Despite persistent reports from "insider sources" and articles taking unverified rumors as fact, Henry Cavill has never said anything about leaving his role.
 Cavill's manager even said "the cape is still in his closet".
-James Gunn was offered to direct a Superman movie before he chose to take up the Suicide Squad sequel, meaning Supes is still very much in the cards.
 It later turned out it was an Executive Veto that prevented Cavill from coming back as Superman, the plans of the newly minted Warner Bros.
 Discovery allowed him to return, at least until James Gunn and his new plans for future DC adaptations meant he was let go of the role once and for all.